masterpointio/terraform-googleworkspace-users-groups-automation/README.md

 ## Purpose and Functionality

-This is a child-module for automating the management of Google Workspace users and groups.
+This is a [child-module](https://opentofu.org/docs/language/modules/#child-modules) for managing Google Workspace users, groups, and roles.

 ## Usage